markyoder/wasp_clone/README.md

 * Invoke configure script in the build directory.
 `../configure.sh or ..\configure.bat`
-  * It is recommended to place the configure script in the build directory as opposed to the build/wasp directory because it allows the deletion of the build/wasp directory without removing the configuration script.
+  * It is recommended that the configure script in the build directory as opposed to the build/wasp directory because it allows the deletion of the build/wasp directory without removing the configuration script.

 Additionally, a script to enable a third part library (TPL) plugin, configure_tpl.sh :